bentomhall/nih-system/homebrewery/world/player-options.md

 You can no longer be grappled or restrained by spells under 6th level or by non-legendary creatures.

 ### Master Skill Tricks
-Master skill tricks require a +6 proficiency or level 17 characters.
+Master skill tricks require level 16 characters.
 These are powerful, supernatural effects.
 #### Balance on Thin Air

 *Dexterity (Acrobatics) Master Skill Trick*